jekyll/jekyll/site/_docs/installation.md

   </p>
 </div>

-## Install with RubyGems
+## Install with Bundler and RubyGems

-The best way to install Jekyll is via [RubyGems](http://rubygems.org/pages/download).
+The best way to install Jekyll is using a Gemfile via Bundler [RubyGems](http://rubygems.org/pages/download).
 At the terminal prompt, simply run the following command to install Jekyll:

 {% highlight shell %}
-$ gem install jekyll
+$ gem install bundler
 {% endhighlight %}

+Now you can install Jekyll simply by running `bundle install`.

 All of Jekyll’s gem dependencies are automatically installed by the above command, so you won’t have to worry about them at all.
 If you have problems